-For more on Autumn-themed activities, read here a roundup of all our activities we have done during the month of 🍂September and 🎃October: over 20 of them! arranged by the area of study in a post "🍂Fall & 🎃Halloween Inspired Homeschooling 101 Unit Study."
+For more on Autumn-themed activities, read here a roundup of all the activities we have done during the month of 🍂September and 🎃October arranged by the area of study in a post “🍂Fall & 🎃Halloween Inspired Homeschooling 101 Unit Study.”

 Also, you can read about our 🦃Thanksgiving last year here in a post “🦃Thanksgiving Inspired Homeschooling Activities for Children (2016).”